teruyuki-yamasaki/VAMR/README.md

 ## Exercises
 ### 01. Augmented reality wireframe cube
-to superimpose a virtual cube on a video of a checker board viewed from different positions and orientation:
+To superimpose a virtual cube on a video of a checker board viewed from different positions and orientation:
 After determining corner positions of a virtual cube in a given three-dimensional world coordinates that is associated with a planner grid, we calculate their corresponding pixel coordinates in each frame, using the camera's poses and orientations in the world coordinate (extrinsic parameters) as well as the camera matrix (intrinsic parameters).

 ### 02. the Perspective-n-Points (PnP) problem
-to estimate the camera pose for each image in a given dataset, using corresponding pixel and world coordinates of the key points and the intrinsic parameters of the camera:
+To estimate the camera pose for each image in a given dataset, using corresponding pixel and world coordinates of the key points and the intrinsic parameters of the camera:

 ### 03. Harris detector + descriptor + matching